clustergarage/argus/jekyll/_docs/getting-started.md

 then there will need to be an explicit tolerance set on the **DaemonSet** in order for these pods to be run on them.
 It will be up to you to add the appropriate tolerance to the configuration.

+Certain images (such as the official **nginx**) will symlink to special devices such as `/var/log/nginx/access.log -> /dev/stdout`.
+These devices are streams which are symlinks to pseudo-terminals on the system and are not files that can be monitored by `inotify`.
+For the same reason, they are also not candidates for the practice of file integrity monitoring.

 ## Need Help?